Maternal Mortality Rate Drops to 380 in Malawi

 “We have a high maternal mortality.
 So, I’ve asked the honorable minister to allow me to come here, see some of the best practices that has been in place in this country for my country also to improve upon.”
 Kpoto explained.

-Kpoto added that she has “observed that there’s a high volume of patients and yet and still they have a good referral system, and it manages these patients.
+Kpoto added “I’ve observed that there’s a high volume of patients and yet and still they have a good referral system, and it manages these patients.
 I also observed that they have a NICU that is managed very well, and they have everything that is needed for the NICU to be functional.”

 Malawi is said to be among the best countries in Africa with low maternal mortality rate.